Descanonge/tomate/docs/source/data.rst

 Additional methods
 ^^^^^^^^^^^^^^^^^^

 The base type for the data object (:class:`data_base.DataBase`) provides all functions for data manipulation (loading, slicing, viewing).
 Adding more features can easily be done by creating a subclass, and adding or overwritting methods.
 But one may want to use different features for different datasets, and combine those features in an organic way.

 To this end, the package can dynamically create a new data class, combining different subclasses of DataBase.
-See
-:func:`constructor.create_data_class` and
+See :func:`constructor.create_data_class` and
 :func:`constructor.Constructor.set_data_types`.
 Note that the classes should be specified in order of priority for method resolution.
 If a clashing in the methods names should arise, warnings will be ensued.

-For instance, `set_data_types([DataMasked, DataPlot])` will set a database supporting masked values, and plotting functions.
+For instance, `set_data_types([DataCompute, DataPlot])` will set a database with computations and plot functions.

 Post loading function
 ^^^^^^^^^^^^^^^^^^^^^

 It can be useful to apply some operations each time data is loaded.
 One can add multiple functions that will be called each time specific variables are loaded.
-These function can also tied to a specific filegroup.
-This is done by using :func:`Constructor.add_post_loading_func<constructor.Constructor.add_post_loading_func>`.
+These functions can also tied to a specific filegroup.
+This is done by using :func:`Constructor.add_post_loading_func
+<constructor.Constructor.add_post_loading_func>`.